KennethPrice288/Bluesky-Keyword-Firehose/README.md

 You can also switch between displaying posts with any keyword in them (default), or displaying posts with all keywords in them by using or_match and and_match

+EOF will stop the firehose if its running, and exit the program if its not